 In one of the weaker Avengers outings, Tony actually had a lot to do in Age of Ultron — even if most of that doing was making a mess other people had to clean up.
 Still stricken by a fear of failing to protect the world, Tony’s paranoia leads him to recklessly develop an AI that, you guessed it, turns evil.

-Ultron burrows into a metal suit of armour and tries to destroy the world and start fresh.
-While the movie is nothing to write home about, it has interesting developments when it comes to Tony’s mindset and mistakes, and sets up further conflict within The Avengers due to other team members resenting Tony’s actions.
+Ultron burrows into a metal suit of armor and tries to destroy the world and start fresh.
+While the movie is nothing to write home about, it has exciting developments when it comes to Tony’s mindset and mistakes and sets up further conflict within The Avengers due to other team members resenting Tony’s actions.

 Captain America: Civil War (2016)